chqu1012/RichClientFX/README.md

 # JavaFX Control Generator
 Eclipse Editor for generating JavaFX Controls by defining meta informations in EMF or in Xtext DSL.
+For more details, please visit the [wiki site](https://github.com/chqu1012/de.dc.emf.javafx.xtext.lang/wiki)

 Overview of code generation